PHOENIXX04/Task-Manager/README.md

   3. Pressing 1 to add task.
   4. Pressing 2 to remove a task.
   5. Pressing 3 to check all tasks.
+  6. Then enter your task you want to add or remove.

 ---